-If you have a postnatal condition known as DRA Diastasis Rectus Abdominis (separation of the abdominal muscles) then you may need to see a chartered physiotherapist before returning to exercise, however, you can perform a simple test on yourself and if you are still unsure definitely go and see your GP.
-The GP will refer you on to a physiotherapist as this is a condition you do not want to leave, because you can do more damage by not addressing the issue straight away.
+If you have a postnatal condition known as DRA Diastasis Rectus Abdominis (separation of the abdominal muscles) then you may need to see a chartered physiotherapist before returning to exercise.
+You can perform a simple test on yourself and if you are still unsure make an appointment with your GP.
+Your GP may refer you on to a physiotherapist as this is a condition you do not want to leave, because you can do more damage by not addressing the issue straight away.

 This video also explains how to do the "Rec test" to find out the state of muscular separation: